kevinhughes27/shopify-tax-receipts/playbook.md

 Make sure the tunnel is started `forward 5000 shopify` The development app is configured for https://shopify-kevinhughes27.fwd.wf

-Then run `foreman start` or `foreman foreman run bundle exec rackup config.ru`
+Then run `foreman start` or `PORT=5000 foreman run bundle exec rackup config.ru` if you need byebug

 ### Testing